Topanga Canyon Blues Festival: Acts

 The theme for the festival in 2005, which was put together by Deborah Dixon, was to honor musicians who had lived in Los Angeles, or those who had greatly contributed to the blues heritage of Los Angeles.
 Aunt Kizzy's Boyz, Lady Star and the Bustin' Loose Blues Band and the LA Legends Revue, an ensemble that featured Melvyn "Deacon" Jones, Finis Tasby, Hollis Gilmore, Johnny Dyer, Big Jay McNeely, Melvin Eddy and Miss Mickey Champion appeared for its 23rd year celebration.
 The headliner for the festival in 2009 was blues guitarist Phillip Walker.
 The following year, Walker died.

 In 2011, Chick Willis, Gregg Wright, and Sean Lane appeared at the festival.
 They were the headline acts for the festival's 28th annual event.
 Another act to appear at the festival that year was the Lynwood Slim Blues Band.
 In 2012, some of the acts that appeared at the festival were Chicago's Jimmy Johnson, Barbara Morrison & The Joe Kincaid Band, Chris James and Patrick Rynn, and Lightnin' Willie & the Poorboys.
-In 2013, the headliner was Eddie Clearwater.
+In 2013, the headliner was Eddy Clearwater.